Anaheim, California: Early 20th century

 In 1924, Ku Klux Klan members were elected to the Anaheim City Council on a platform of political reform.
 Up until that point, the city had been controlled by a long-standing business and civic elite that was mostly German American.
 Given their tradition of moderate social drinking, the German Americans did not strongly support prohibition laws of the day.
 The mayor himself was a former saloon keeper.
 Led by the minister of the First Christian Church, the Klan represented a rising group of politically oriented non-ethnic Germans who denounced the elite as corrupt, undemocratic, and self-serving.
 The Klansmen aimed to create what they saw as a model, orderly community, one in which prohibition against alcohol would be strictly enforced.
-At the time, the KKK had about 1200 members in Orange County.
+At the time, the KKK had about 1,200 members in Orange County.
 The economic and occupational profile of the pro and anti-Klan groups shows the two were similar and about equally prosperous.
 Klan members were Protestants, as were the majority of their opponents; however, the opposition to the Klan also included many Catholic Germans.
 Individuals who joined the Klan had earlier demonstrated a much higher rate of voting and civic activism than did their opponents, and many of the individuals in Orange County who joined the Klan did so out of a sense of civic activism.
 Upon easily winning the local Anaheim election in April 1924, the Klan representatives promptly fired city employees who were known to be Catholic and replaced them with Klan appointees.
 The new city council tried to enforce prohibition.
 After its victory, the Klan chapter held large rallies and initiation ceremonies over the summer.

 The opposition to the KKK's hold on Anaheim politics organized, bribed a Klansman for their secret membership list, and exposed the Klansmen running in the state primaries, defeating most of the candidates.
-Klan opponents in 1925 took back local government, and succeeded in a special election in recalling the Klansmen who had been elected in April 1924.
+In 1925, Klan opponents took back local government, and succeeded in a special election in recalling the Klansmen who had been elected in April 1924.
 The Klan in Anaheim quickly collapsed; its newspaper closed after losing a libel suit, and the minister who led the local Klavern moved to Kansas.

+Mid to late 20th century

+Facilitation of new industries and suburban residents was possible due to the expansion of highways out of Los Angeles.
+Population dispersal efforts were made by the California's Division of Highways in order to subvert an easily targeted population cluster for atomic threats in the aftermath of World War II.